UWPCE-PythonCert-ClassRepos/SP_Online_PY210/students/thecthaeh/readme.rst

-python code for uwpce-pythoncert class, written by Marie Curie
+python code for uwpce-pythoncert class, written by thecthaeh